-Reading aloud to children prepares them for learning to read and keeps them reading as they learn and grow.
-It’s fun and also important for intermediate and secondary students.
-Finding and choosing a 'read-aloud' that you and your students will enjoy is crucial, so here are a few suggested resources.
+Reading aloud to children and teenagers stimulates interest, imagination and language, and exposes them to the joys of reading.
+Finding and choosing a 'read-aloud' that you and your students will enjoy is crucial, so here are a few tips and resources.

 The most valuable tool for selecting read-alouds is to increase your knowledge of children's and youth literature.
 Read, read, read!
 This makes choosing a story you and your students will enjoy much easier and increases your confidence as a reading role model.